-24 JUDGE KWEE: Okay.
-Thank you.
+JUDGE KWEE: Okay.
+Thank you.MS.
+HE: Yeah.
+That's in the Department'sExhibit E.So the member --

-25 MS. HE: Yeah.
-That's in the Department's
+MR. MATOSICH: And if I may, as flattering as the 5 6 Hollywood Reporter article was, that is not in the record.
+7 Yeah.
+But the point I'm making is MS. HE: Appellant is highly sophisticated and has extensive legal 8 9 and business exposure.
+And seller, Fleet Planes, Inc., as 10 Appellant indicated, is an established aircraft broker and 11 dealer based in Oregon.
+And the parties' escrow company, 12 Insured Aircraft Services, Inc., is a world leading -- a 13 leading world escrow company specializing exclusively in 14 aircraft transactions.

-1 Exhibit E.
+So this transaction here at issue was not based on some inexperienced persons not knowing what the terms chosen for the contract mean.
+But instead, they were done by and between highly experienced and sophisticated parties and involves multimillion-dollar purchase -- a million-dollar purchase of an aircraft.

-2 So the member --MR. MATOSICH: And if I may, as flattering as the 3 Hollywood Reporter article was, that is not in the record.
-4 5 MS. HE: Yeah.
-But the point I'm making is 6 Appellant is highly sophisticated and has extensive legal 7 and business exposure.
-And seller, Fleet Planes, Inc., as Appellant indicated, is an established aircraft broker and 8 9 dealer based in Oregon.
-And the parties' escrow company, 10 Insured Aircraft Services, Inc., is a world leading -- a leading world escrow company specializing exclusively in 11 aircraft transactions.
-12 changes were made to the pending written purchase agreement to reflect the party's understanding.
+21 So with all the parties' background in mind, 22 let's now review Appellant's supporting declarations which 23 indicates that the parties had an understanding that a 24 sale was a sale on approval, or it only conveyed as 25 security interest or title or ownership would not and did not pass upon delivery.
+But by their own accounts in the declaration, based on this understanding, some last-minute changes were made to the pending written purchase agreement to reflect the party's understanding.

-13 So this transaction here at issue was not based 14 on some inexperienced persons not knowing what the terms 15 chosen for the contract mean.
-But instead, they were done 16 by and between highly experienced and sophisticated 17 parties and involves multimillion-dollar purchase -- a 18 million-dollar purchase of an aircraft.
+5 Given such an order of events and given the 6 sophistication of the parties and the multimillion dollar 7 purchase at stake, as well as the handling of the escrow 8 by a well-established escrow company specializing 9 exclusively in aircraft purchases and further, given 10 Appellant's full understanding of the legal effect of the title document and the legal effect of a contract with all 11 12 the explicit terms, one would expect that the purchase 13 agreement or some other written agreement, such as escrow 14 instructions or other things, would reflect such a purported understanding, if indeed the purported 15 16 understanding was agreed upon and acted upon.

-So with all the parties' background in mind, let's now review Appellant's supporting declarations which indicates that the parties had an understanding that a sale was a sale on approval, or it only conveyed as security interest or title or ownership would not and did not pass upon delivery.
-But by their own accounts in the declaration, based on this understanding, some last-minute
+17 But what is the reality?
+The legally binding 18 reality is that first off, the aircraft purchase agreement 19 and the bill of sale, the only two documents the parties 20 executed binding each other in this transaction give no 21 indication whatsoever the aircraft transaction was for 22 sale on approval.
+Of course, the close date -- mandated 23 close date for January 27th, 2015, leaves no room for contingencies or uncertainties and has no room or 2.4 25 tolerance for any alleged sale on approval or sale upon

-Given such an order of events and given the 3 sophistication of the parties and the multimillion dollar 4 purchase at stake, as well as the handling of the escrow 5 6 by a well-established escrow company specializing 7 exclusively in aircraft purchases and further, given Appellant's poor understanding of the legal effect of the 8 9 title document and the legal effect of a contract without 10 all the explicit terms, one would expect that the purchase 11 agreement or some other written agreement, such as escrow 12 instructions or other things, would reflect such a purported understanding, if indeed the purported 13 14 understanding was agreed upon and acted upon.
+1 delivery at the destination.

-15 But what is the reality?
-The legally binding 16 reality is that first off, the aircraft purchase agreement 17 and the bill of sale, the only two documents the parties 18 executed binding each other in this transaction give no 19 indication whatsoever the aircraft transaction was for 20 sale on approval.
-Of course, the close date -- mandated 21 close date for January 27th, 2015, leaves no room for 22 contingencies or uncertainties and has no room or 23 tolerance for any alleged sale on approval or sale upon delivery at the destination.
-24 aircraft purchase agreement, it said, "Purchaser shall (unintelligible)remainder of the purchase price after satisfactory completion of the prepurchase inspection."
-This indicates that the only occasion purchaser had to reject the aircraft is at the completion of the prepurchase inspection which refutes allegation of an open sale on approval.
+2 And then when you look at Paragraph 2 of the 3 aircraft purchase agreement, it said, "Purchaser shall pay remainder of the purchase price after satisfactory 4 5 completion of the prepurchase inspection."
+This indicates that the only occasion purchaser had to reject the 6 7 aircraft is at the completion of the prepurchase 8 inspection which refutes allegation of an open sale on 9 approval.